robbiew/GHOSTmine/README.md

 # GHOSTmine

 GHOSTmine allows Bulletin Board System (BBS) operators to configure and use doors (external programs or games) with outbound RLOGIN capabilities.
-This setup enables seamless user connections to remote services from within the BBS environment.
+This setup enables seamless user connections to remote doors from within the BBS environment.

 ## Prerequisites